Those who live in the Battlefords know by now that the community is full of talented people.

 “It’s more about putting unique magic and good magic on the air,” said James.

-The show featuring James was scheduled for Monday, Aug.
+The show featuring James aired Aug.
 13 on the CW.

-It’s been quite a journey for James, who was born and raised in North Battleford and spent the first 19 years of his life there.
+It’s been an interesting journey for James, who was born and raised in North Battleford and spent the first 19 years of his life there.
 His dad, Jim, actually worked for the News-Optimistfor a period of time and later spent several years as a firefighter, while his mom worked at the SAAN store in Frontier Mall.

 James caught the magic-and-ventriloquism bug early, as his parents bought him a Mickey Mouse magic book and a Tommy Talker dummy out of the Sears Christmas catalogue.